-No, we’re not talking about keeping GRP or plastic boats off the canal, but how boaters can contribute to reducing plastic pollution of our canals and rivers.
+No, we’re not talking about keeping GRP or plastic boats off the canal, but how boaters can contribute to reducing plastic pollution in our canals and rivers.

-Anyone who watched Blue Planet 2 cannot fail to be aware of the tremendous amount of damage plastic litter is causing to our seas and rivers and aquatic wildlife.
-Our canals and rivers are havens for wildlife too, and many of them ultimately flow out into the sea.
-So how can boater’s help to reduce the tide of plastic rubbish polluting the places we care about?
+Our canals and rivers are havens for wildlife too, and many of them ultimately flow out into the ocean.
+So how can boaters help to reduce the tide of plastic rubbish polluting the places we care about?

-The Trust offers boaters many facilities to dispose of domestic waste whilst out cruising, and an increasing number of recycling facilities too.
-However, there’s things all boaters can do to help prevent boater’s domestic rubbish from contributing to plastic pollution in our canals and rivers.
+We offer boaters many facilities to dispose of domestic waste while out cruising, and an increasing number of recycling facilities too.
+However, there are things all boaters can do to help prevent domestic rubbish from contributing to plastic pollution in our canals and rivers.

-Whilst natural rope fenders are available, most boats tend to have fenders made out of plastic, whether it’s a balloon, pipe, cylindrical, corner, chubby, anchor or buoy.
+While natural rope fenders are available, most boats tend to have fenders made out of plastic, whether it’s a balloon, pipe, cylindrical shape, corner, chubby, anchor or buoy.
 At a recent lock stoppage, the boating team were amazed to count so many lost plastic pipe fenders lurking in the bottom of the lock.

-It’s not just boater’s rubbish in the canal, sadly it’s everybody’s rubbish, some blown from the streets and roads, and some even fly-tipped into our treasured waterways.
+It’s not just boaters’ rubbish in the canal, sadly it’s everybody’s rubbish.
+Some is blown in from the streets and roads, and some is even fly-tipped into our treasured waterways.

-If you don’t fancy taking part in an organised event, why not pledge to pick up and dispose of at least one piece of canal side litter a day?
-Every piece of litter removed is one less piece of rubbish that could potentially foul a lock gate, foul your boat’s propeller, or make the bottom too close to the top!
+If you don’t fancy taking part in an organised event, why not join our Plastics Challenge and pledge to do your own regular litter pick?
+Every piece of litter you remove is one less piece of rubbish that could potentially foul a lock gate, foul your boat’s propeller, or make the bottom of the waterway too close to the top.